Nottingham Team

 Mark is a chartered Clinical Psychologist and Associate Fellow of the British Psychological Society, and is registered with the Health and Care Professions Council as a Practitioner Psychologist.

 Prior to training as a clinical psychologist, Mark worked in primary care mental health services, using CBT-based interventions with adults who had common mental health problems.
-Since qualifying, he has worked in an inpatient assessment unit for children with moderate-severe intellectual disability (ID) and challenging behaviour, a community CAMHS team, a specialist CAMHS ID team, and a special school for autistic children.
-He has led autism diagnostic teams in the NHS and third sector.
-In addition to his role as an Associate at Purple House, he carries out teaching and research at the University of Nottingham, where he is an Assistant Professor in Clinical Psychology.
+Since completing his specialist training in a multi-agency psychological service for looked after children, he has worked in a range of settings across the NHS, third sector, higher education, and in independent practice.
+This has included an inpatient assessment unit for children with moderate-severe intellectual disability (ID), a community CAMHS team, a specialist CAMHS ID team, and a special school for autistic children.
+He has held leadership roles in autism diagnostic teams in the NHS and third sector.
+In addition to his role as an Associate at Purple House, he carries out teaching and research at the University of Nottingham School of Medicine, where he is an Assistant Professor in Clinical Psychology.
+His research focuses on relational and developmental approaches to supporting people with ID or ASD and their families, and he has published a number of peer-reviewed articles in this area.
+In 2021, he co-authored a book entitled ‘Meeting emotional needs in intellectual disability: The developmental approach’.

-Mark has undertaken additional training in family therapy-based approaches, compassion focused therapy, and has foundational accreditation in Theraplay.
-He has also undertaken post-qualification training in supervision, facilitating reflective practice, as well as autism assessment using the ADOS-2 and ADI-R.
+Mark has undertaken additional training in family therapy-based approaches, compassion focused therapy, and has foundational accreditation in Theraplay®.
+He has also undertaken post-qualification training in supervision, facilitating reflective practice, and assessing autism and ADHD (using the ADOS-2, ADI-R, and ACE).

 Qualifications